dailiang18bb/spring5-guru-course/Spring-Framework-5–Beginner-to-Guru-Course-Notes.md

  - `@RestController`, extends @Controller, add @ResponseBody
  - `@Repository`, a mechanism for encapsulating storage, retrieval and search behavior
  - `@Service`, managing the controller with data, repository inject into service, service inject into controller.
+ - `@Repository` is not mandatory because when your interface extends one of the built-in repository interfaces, Spring knows that your interface is meant to be a repository, and therefore would create the implementation for you at runtime.

 ### Spring Component Scan
  - Will Scan Spring Stereotypes annotations.